About The Gallery

 The Stuhldreher-Totten Collection

-Since 1996, Pittsburgh couple Michael Stuhldreher (1931-2018) and Carol Totten have donated more than 160 objects and works of art to Penn College.
-The donors began acquiring work in the 1950s.
-The diverse collection covers a wide span of time and includes pieces from almost every region of the world.
-To date, the College has received objects and art from Africa, Latin America, Asia, and North America (including Native American pieces).
+Pittsburgh couple Michael Stuhldreher (1931-2018) and Carol Totten donated 225 objects and works of art to Penn College from 2006 - 2000.
+The donors began acquiring work in the 1950s and their diverse collection covered a wide span of time and included pieces from almost every region of the world.
+The College received objects and art from Africa, Latin America, Asia, and North America (including Native American pieces).
 One of the highlights of the collection is a clay vessel by famed potter Toshiko Takaezu (1922-2011).

 While on the campus of Pennsylvania College of Technology, visit Le Jeune Chef, a fine-dining restaurant offering a gourmet menu that changes daily and the area's most extensive wine list.